 You can also get creative with types of horizontal wall trim, like adding a wide plate rail near the ceiling for a “catwalk”.
 These can help your cat feel at home, and escape from you, children, or other pets when they want to, without eating too much into your living space.
 When placed and installed well, these cat shelves look like nicely spaced bookshelves where your cats happen to perch.

 6. Go With Hard Surface Floors

-Opting for hard surface floors is a good tip for a pet-friendly custom home design, and it provides several benefits.
+Opting for hard surface floors is one of the pet-friendly custom home design ideas, and it provides several benefits.
 Although there are many types of carpet available that boast superior stain resistance and durability, hardwood or luxury vinyl flooring options are the unmatched flooring choices for pet owners.
 Hardwood or vinyl floors provide homeowners with multiple benefits, whether pets are present or not.

 The ease of clean-up is probably one of the most notable advantages of this kind of flooring, especially for pet owners.
 Carpets can become stained, or odorous, over time and will require the cost of professional cleaning.
 Plus, they trap dust, fur, and more, which can wreak havoc on anyone with allergies.